echo-air-model/echo-air-model.github.io/docs/code_details/create_pop_control_files.md

 ### Code Details
 The control file creation program is relatively simple in design.

-It will start by reading in the template control file that is stored within echo-air.
+It will start by reading in the template population control file that is stored within echo-air.
 That way, you will always start with the most up-to-date version of the control file.

 The program will then read the CSV file provided by the user to determine how many control files are desired by the user.